basisjs/articles/en-US/tutorial/part1/index.md

 The helper which was just used is only syntactic sugar.
 It will unfold in full form, which has been presented in the previous example.
 More details can be found in the article [Bindings](../../ basis.ui_bindings.md).

 The main thing to remember is the following.
-A representation calculates and transmits values to its template, the `binding` property is used for that.
-The template captures and transmits events to its representation, it triggers actions listed in the `action` property.
-In other words `binding` and` action` are the two main points of contact between the representation and its template.
-At the same time, the representation knows almost nothing about how its template is organized, and the template knows nothing about the representation realisation.
-All the logic (`javascript`) is on the side of the representation, and all the work with `DOM` is on the side of the template.
-So, in most cases, a complete separation of logic and representation is achieved.
+A view calculates and transmits values to its template, the `binding` property is used for that.
+The template captures and transmits events to its view, it triggers actions listed in the `action` property.
+In other words `binding` and` action` are the two main points of contact between the view and its template.
+At the same time, the view knows almost nothing about how its template is organized, and the template knows nothing about the view realisation.
+All the logic (`javascript`) is on the side of the view, and all the work with `DOM` is on the side of the template.
+So, in most cases, a complete separation of logic and view is achieved.

 ![Split logic and markup](../../../ru-RU/tutorial/part1/split_logic_markup.png)